yuki678/stackoverflow/README.md

 ## Installation
 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.
+Download data from https://insights.stackoverflow.com/survey and unzip to your data/ directory.

 ## Project Motivation
 -- To Do --